APNewsBreak: Ocean Resort Casino changing hands

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

+The new owner would need to be licensed by state gambling regulators and its identity made known before that.
+Deifik and his family will retain a small, non-controlling ownership interest in the property.

+“It has been truly an honor for myself and my family to have taken this property, opened its doors and brought back the players, the families, the convention guests and the sports betting enthusiasts,” Deifik said.
+“My family and I want to thank the 3,000-plus employees at Ocean for their tireless work to bring our property to life and put it on track to become the best gaming property in New Jersey.
+If approved and closed, this next round of investment into Ocean will put this property on an exciting path to growth.”

-Ocean Resort was one of two formerly shuttered casinos that reopened on the same day last June, along with Hard Rock.
+Ocean Resort was one of two formerly shuttered casinos that reopened the same day last June, along with Hard Rock.

+The reopenings brought Atlantic City’s casino total to nine, shortly after five casinos had shut down in a market that could not support them all.
+The Atlantic Club, Showboat, Revel and Trump Plaza all closed in 2014, and the Trump Taj Mahal closed in 2016.
+(The Taj Mahal reopened as Hard Rock last year.)

+The revival of the two casinos immediately raised questions as to whether Atlantic City was making the same mistake that led to the first wave of casino shutdowns: having too many casinos for them all to thrive.

 In its first incarnation as Revel, the $2.4 billion casino lasted just over two years before closing in 2014.

-Deifik, a Colorado developer, bought it a year ago for $200 million.
+Florida developer Glenn Straub bought it out of bankruptcy court for $82 million, and sold it last year to Deifik, a Colorado developer, for $200 million.

+Deifik decided to buy the casino sight unseen just over a year ago on the recommendation of his advisers, and set about renovating it, adding an indoor golf facility and one of the state’s most extensive sports betting facilities.

+He and his management team said they were confident they had fixed what went wrong with Revel.
+Deifik reconfigured the maze-like casino floor, allowed smoking on it again, welcomed gamblers of all income and playing levels, and placed a premium on customer service.